-Should the application not comply with one of these points, the D/IPR will issue a notification of provisional refusal of mark registration.
-The applicant or appointed agent has to reply to D/IPR within 60 days.
-Another 45 days will be given, upon the request for extension of time.
-If the D/IPR does not receive a response within this period, the mark application will be lapsed and the application fee will not be refunded.
+Should the application not comply with one or more of these points, the D/IPR will issue a notification of provisional refusal of mark registration.
+The applicant then has to reply to the D/IPR within 60 days.
+Another 60 days will be given upon the request for extension of time.
+If the D/IPR does not receive a response within this period, the application is considered lapsed and the application fee will not be refunded.